seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Most worthy sir, you therein throw away
 The absolute soldiership you have by land;
 Distract your army, which doth most consist
-Of war-mark’d footmen; leave unexecuted
+Of war-mark'd footmen; leave unexecuted
 Your own renowned knowledge; quite forego
 The way which promises assurance; and
 Give up yourself merely to chance and hazard,
 From firm security.

 **MARK ANTONY**
-I’ll fight at sea.
+I'll fight at sea.

 **CLEOPATRA**
 I have sixty sails, Caesar none better.

 **MARK ANTONY**
 Our overplus of shipping will we burn;
-And, with the rest full-mann’d, from the head of Actium
+And, with the rest full-mann'd, from the head of Actium
 Beat the approaching Caesar.
 But if we fail,
-We then can do’t at land.
+We then can do't at land.

 *Enter a Messenger*